Exercise can help you manage blood pressure and more

 How much do I need to exert myself?

 Once you know your resting heart rate, you can then determine your target training heart rate.
 Target heart rates let you measure your initial fitness level and monitor your progress in a fitness program.
 You do this by measuring your pulse periodically as you exercise and staying within 50 to 85 percent of your maximum heart rate.
 This range is called your target heart rate.
-Learn more about target heart rates.

 Remember, pacing is important